 Qualified osteopaths adhere to a practice standards set out by the General Osteopathic Council.
 Our course will help you to build on skills you already have and develop new skills required to meet these standards.
 If you are interested in looking at the areas in which osteopathic practice standards are focussed you can view them on the General Osteopathic Council website here

 Other expenses will include:

 Diagnostic testing kit, can range from £30 to over £100 depending on your choice of kit.

 The college is currently going through the process to register with the Office for Students.
 Once registered students should be able to access Student Finance Loans.

 Other help with funding once enrolled on the course:

 Council Tax Student Status:

 Once you have enrolled as a student, you may be able to claim some discount on your council tax.
 You will need to contact your local council to find out what discount scheme runs in your area, explaining that you will be a student on a degree course.
 We can provide a letter for you with any information they request to support your application for a discount.

 Self-Funding Payment Options

 This is an example of how payment for fees can be made for those who are self-funding.
-There are a variety of instalment options.

 1. Payment in Full